huggingface/datasets/docs/source/loading_datasets.rst

 - text files (read as a line-by-line dataset with the :obj:`text` script),
 - pandas pickled dataframe (with the :obj:`pandas` script).

 If you want to control better how you files are loaded, or if you have a file format exactly reproducing the file format for one of the datasets provided on the `HuggingFace Hub <https://huggingface.co/datasets>`__, it can be more flexible and simpler to create **your own loading script**, from scratch or by adapting one of the provided loading scripts.
-In this case, please go check the :doc:`<./add_dataset>` chapter.
+In this case, please go check the :doc:`add_dataset` chapter.

 The :obj:`data_files` argument in :func:`nlp.load_dataset` is used to provide paths to one or several files.
 This arguments currently accept three types of inputs: